Pycckue-Bnepeg/samp-rs/readme.md

 #### Define a native function.
 Hides arguments parsing inside the macro.

-All you need is define a method `function_name` in your new plugin with given arguments.
+All you need are to define a method `function_name` in your new plugin with given arguments.
 ``` Rust
 // native: FunctionName(int_arg, &float_arg);
 define_native!(function_name, int_arg: i32, float_ref_arg: ref f32);